signal18/replication-manager/README.md

 ## CASE 2: NOT IN SYNC & FAILABLE

 **replication-manager** can still auto failover when replication is delayed up to a reasonable time, in such case we will lose data, giving to HA a bigger priority compared to the quantity of possible data lost.
 This is the second SLA display.
-This SLA tracks the time we can failover under the conditions that were predefined in the **replication-manager** parameters, number of possible failovers exceeded, all slave delays exceeded, time before next failover not yet reached, no slave available to failover.
+This SLA tracks the time we can failover under the conditions that were predefined in the **replication-manager** parameters, all slave delays not yet exceeded,

+## CASE 3: NOT IN SYNC & UNFAILABLE

-The first SLA is the one that tracks the presence of a valid topology from  **replication-manager**, when a leader is reachable.
+The first SLA is the one that tracks the presence of a valid topology from  **replication-manager**, when a leader is reachable but number of possible failovers exceeded, time before next failover not yet reached, no slave available to failover.

-Consistency during switchover and in case of split brain on active active routers:
+This is the opportunity to work on long running WRITE transactions and split them in smaller chunks.
+Preferably we should minimized time in this state as failover would not be possible without big impact that  **replication-manager** can force in interactive mode

+## DATA CONSISTENCY IN SWITCHOVER

-**replication-manager** has no other way on the long run to prevent additional writes to set READ_ONLY flag on the old leader, if routers are still sending Write Transactions, they can pile-up until timeout, despite being killed by **replication-manager**, additional caution to make sure that piled writes do not happen is that **replication-manager** will decrease max_connections to the server to 1 and use the last one connection by not killing himself.
-This works but in yet unknown scenarios we would not let a node in a state where it cannot be connected to anymore, so we advise using extra port provided with MariaDB pool of threads feature :
+**replication-manager** prevent additional writes to set READ_ONLY flag on the old leader, if routers are still sending Write Transactions, they can pile-up until timeout, despite being killed by **replication-manager**.

+Some additional caution to make sure that piled writes do not happen is that **replication-manager** will decrease max_connections to the server to 1 and  consume last possible connection by not killing himself.
+This works but to avoid a scenario where a node is left in a state where it cannot be connected anymore ( Crashing replication-manager in this critical section),  we advise using extra port provided with MariaDB pool of threads feature :

 ```
 thread_handling = pool-of-threads